h-delgado/binary-key-diarizer/README.md

 # binary-key-diarizer
-Speaker diarization system using Binary Key modelling
+Fast speaker diarization system using Binary Key modelling

 For more information about the binary key speaker diarization process, refer to the following publication: